sheldonucr/ucr-eecs168-lab/lab1/README.md

 To group the waveforms in Waveview together, select the names of the signals to be grouped in the signals list and hold down `Ctrl` for each additional signal to add.
 Once you have all the signals you want to group selected, right click on the mouse and select `Group` from the dropdown menu to group the selected waveforms.

-Delay Measurements of Vin and Vout at 50% to 50%:
+Delay Measurements of VIN and VOUT at 50% to 50%:

 To measure delay between the input and output signals of the inverter at 50% select `tran` tab in the bottom left hand corner of the WaveView window.
-Group the Vout and Vin waveforms together so the two waves overlap each other (see figure 31 on how to group signals).
+Group the VOUT and VIN waveforms together so the two waves overlap each other (see figure 31 on how to group signals).
 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Click the All tab in the measurement tool window and fill out the options as shown below in figure 32.
 Click Ok when done.

 ![fig32](images/fig32.png)

 _**Fig. 32.
 Delay Analysis**_

 After clicking Ok, a delay measurement box will appear on the waveform.
-Just drag the box to the waveform you want to measure (in this case the Vin and Vout overlapping waveforms) and the delay value will appear in the box.
+Just drag the box to the waveform you want to measure (in this case the VIN and VOUT overlapping waveforms) and the delay value will appear in the box.
 You can also drag the delay measurement box along different valid points of the waveform to get more delay values.
 See Fig. 33 below for the delay measurements box.

 ![fig33](images/fig33.png)

 _**Fig. 33.
 Delay Waveform Measurement**_

-Rise/Fall Time Measurements at 90% and 10% for Vout:
+Rise/Fall Time Measurements at 90% and 10% for VOUT:

 To measure fall and rise time, select the `tran` tab in the bottom left-hand corner of the WaveView window and ungroup all the waveforms as described in figure 30.
 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Click the All tab in the measurement tool window and fill out the options as shown below in Fig. 34.
 Click Ok when done.